EpicGateway/sdk-java/README.md

 Parameters are public members, and can be set manually as well if you wish.

 ### Asynchronous Responses
-The EpicPay SDK automatically handles threading of API requests for you, and maintains its own `CachedThreadPool` to avoid clogging the public `ForkJoinPool`.
+The EpicPay Gateway SDK automatically handles threading of API requests for you, and maintains its own `CachedThreadPool` to avoid clogging the public `ForkJoinPool`.
 All requests to the SDK return `CompletableFuture`s as a result.
 (If you're unfamiliar with `CompletableFuture`s, they can be used analogously to Javascript `Promise`s.)
 If you